HannahIgboke/Pizza-runner-Business-analysis/README.md

 Meatlovers Pizza received nine orders in all, and Vegetarian 3.

-5. How many Vegetarians and Meatlovers were ordered by each customer?
+**5. How many Vegetarians and Meatlovers were ordered by each customer?**

 Now that Pizza Runner knows how many of each type of pizza was delivered, it further wants to know how many of each type of pizza was ordered by each customer, regardless of whether the order was cancelled.
 Like in the case of the runners, customer identities are protected through an anonymized customer_id.